wwdesmidt/TABLE/README.md

+## 2/14/2020 - Changes to movement system, area effects

+This was actually a pretty big change

+- Now instead of moving the tokens, you move a circle the size of the token, and then when you drop it the token moves.
+This pretty much solves the "snapping" issue, and it sets the program up better for multi step movement in the future.
+- Changed it so you can only move one token at a time.
+There is still a little bit of weirdness with moving a token that is under a token, but its much better.
+For that I'll probably just try to figure out how to do some sorting on the list of objects of possible.
+- Changed the "hit" detection (between the mouse and the tokens) to be in a circle, so you cant move a token by clicking a little bit outside of it on the corners.
+- Added area effects!
+This was a big change but it went pretty fast because I was able to reuse a lot of the token code.
+    - You pick the shape, size, and color.
+    - The labels on the popup change for what makes most sense (based it on dnd 5e), so a circle has a radius, a cube has a "length" which is just the length of one side, a cone has a length, a "line" is just a rectangle, but unlike a cube it has a length and a width.
+    - I decided for moving them to put a 5 ft. circle at the origin and you have to click in there to move it, or right click in there to bring up the right click menu.
+    - Did I mention I added a right click menu?
+Delete or rotate area effects
+    - Yes... rotate.... no I still don't fully understand how it works, but I found some transformation code that uses complex numbers  somehow and I was able to make it work.
+When you rotate it, the hit box is still its original shape though, which is why I decided to have the circular movement area that I mentioned a couple points ago.

+I'm probably forgetting something.
+I'm writing this a few days after I actually did the code.
+I also tried to improve the drawing system but it failed :(

 ## 2/10/2020 - Lots of token changes

 - You can now add tokens via an image file from the right click menu just like maps